gahan-corporation/wyatt/doc/source/setup/cdn.rst

 Step 2: Configure the gerp instance with your zone
 --------------------------------------------------

-In the Odoo back end, go to the :guilabel:`Website Settings`: menu, then activate the CDN support and copy/paste your zone URL in the :guilabel:`CDN Base URL` field.
+In the Gerp back end, go to the :guilabel:`Website Settings`: menu, then activate the CDN support and copy/paste your zone URL in the :guilabel:`CDN Base URL` field.